American Institute of Certified Public Accountants

 The American Institute of Certified Public Accountants (AICPA) is the national professional organization of Certified Public Accountants (CPAs) in the United States, with more than 428,000 members in 130 countries.
 Founded in 1887 as the American Association of Public Accountants (AAPA), the organization sets ethical standards and U.S. auditing standards.
 It also develops and grades the Uniform CPA Examination.
-The AICPA maintains offices in New York City; Washington, DC; Durham, NC; and Ewing, NJ.
+AICPA is headquartered in Durham, North Carolina, and maintains additional offices in New York City, Washington, D.C., and Ewing, New Jersey.

 History

-The AICPA and its predecessors date back to 1887, when the American Association of Public Accountants (AAPA) was formed.
+AICPA and its predecessors date back to 1887, when the American Association of Public Accountants (AAPA) was formed.
 The Association went through several name changes over the years: the Institute of Public Accountants (1916), the American Institute of Accountants (1917), and the American Society of Public Accountants (1921), which merged into the American Institute of Accountants in 1936.
 At that time, the decision was made to restrict future membership to CPAs.